Friday, 24 May 2019

 The elementary diagram of such a system is shown in the figure below where G is the generating station, and A, B, C, and D are substation.
 At the generating station, the power flow only in one direction and hence no time lag overload relays is used.
 The time grade overload relay is placed at the end of the substation, and it will trip only when overload flows away from the substation which they protect.

-Going round the ring in the direction GABCD the relay on the further side of each station are set with decreasing time lags.
+protection-of-ring-main-system-Going round the ring in the direction GABCD the relay on the further side of each station are set with decreasing time lags.
 At generating station 2 seconds at station A, B, C and 1.5 seconds, 1.0 second, 0.5 second and instantaneous respectively.
 Similarly going round the ring in the opposite direction the relay on the outgoing sides would be set as follows.

 If the fault occurs at point F, the power F is fed into the fault through two paths ABF and DCF.
 The relay to operate is that between substation B and fault point F and substation C and fault point F. Thus the fault on any section will cause the relay on that section to operate, and the healthy section will be operating uninterruptedly.